urschrei/pyzotero/readme.md

 ## Issues ##

-Pyzotero remains in development as of March 2013.
+Pyzotero remains in development as of May 2013.
 The latest commits can be found on the [dev branch][9].
 If you encounter an error, please open an issue.

 ## Pull Requests ##